Substance Abuse (cont.)

 - Effects of heroin intoxication include drowsiness, pleasure, and slowed breathing.
 Withdrawal can be intense and can include vomiting, abdominal cramps, diarrhea, confusion, aches, and sweating.

-- Overdose may result in death from decreased breathing.
-Because heroin is usually injected, often with dirty needles, use of the drug can trigger other health complications including destruction of your heart valves, HIV/AIDS, infections, tetanus, and botulism.
+- Overdose may result in decreased breathing to the point of stopped breathing and death.
+Because heroin is usually injected, often with dirty needles, use of the drug can trigger other health complications including destruction of your heart valves, tetanus, and botulism, and infections like HIV/AIDS or hepatitis.

 - Methamphetamines (also known as meth, crank, ice, speed, crystal): Use of this drug also has increased, especially in the West.
 Methamphetamine is a powerful stimulant that increases alertness, decreases appetite, and gives a sensation of pleasure.